 \subsection{Performance Metrics}

 To assess the performance of the dual PC algorithm, we compare its estimated structures to the ground truth structures generated across all scenarios of different sample and graph sizes.
-Since we can only identify DAGs up to their equivalence class, we actually compare the true CPDAGs with the estimated ones.
-As a benchmark, we employ the classic PC algorithm from the popular \texttt{R} package \texttt{pcalg}.
-Since our algorithm differs from the classic PC algorithm only in its skeleton construction phase, we additionally compare the results on the estimated skeletons.
-To measure the effect that the different choices in separating sets of the two algorithms have on the estimated graphs, we also compare the pattern graphs.
-Pattern graphs \citep{meek} are partially directed acyclic graphs where the v-structures are the only directed edges.
+Since we can only identify DAGs up to their equivalence class, we compare the true CPDAGs with the estimated ones.
+As a benchmark, we employ the classic PC algorithm from the popular \texttt{R} package \texttt{pcalg}.Since our algorithm differs from the classic PC algorithm only in its skeleton construction phase, we also compare the results on the estimated skeletons.
+To assess the effect that the different choices in separating sets of the two algorithms have on the estimated graphs, we also compare the pattern graphs, partially directed acyclic graphs where the v-structures are the only directed edges \citep{meek}.

-For the comparative study we consider two performance metrics for the graph structure: \begin{itemize} \item The structural Hamming distance (SHD). \item Receiver operating characteristic (ROC)-like curves. \end{itemize}
+For the comparative study, we consider two performance metrics for the graph structure: \begin{itemize} \item The structural Hamming distance (SHD), \item Receiver operating characteristic (ROC)-like curves. \end{itemize}

 The SHD measures the smallest number of edge additions, deletions and reversals needed to convert the estimated graph into the target one.
 Thus, a smaller SHD indicates a better estimate of the true underlying graph.